nicford/Pubmed-Pipeline/README.md

 Make sure you have python and pip installed.

-If you do not have git installed, follow [these](https://git-scm.com/downloads) instruction to download it.
+If you do not have git installed, follow [these](https://git-scm.com/downloads) instruction to install it.

 1. Clone this repository (or alternatively download it directly from the github page):
 ```bash